-If a volunteer does not show up for their scheduled shift, or the volunteer knows in advance that they will not be able to make their shift contact the Site Manager.
-The Site Manager information can be found on the Schedule page on the Homebase website or mobile app listed as an event.
+If a volunteer does not show up for their scheduled shift, or the volunteer knows in advance that they will not be able to make their shift, contact the Site Manager.
 A list of Site Manager and their contact information are in the back of this handbook.